yuanboli/yuanboli.github.io/_pages/about.md

 This is the front page of Yuanbo Li's personal website.

-I am currently an undergraduate student in University of California, Davis.
-Major in Mathematics and Computer Science, I am interested in program analysis and verification, especially on complex systems.
+I am currently an first year Computer Science PhD student in Georgia Institute of Technology mentored by professor Qirun Zhang.
+My research interests lie in program analysis and graph algorithms.
+I finished my undergraduate study in University of California, Davis with majors in Mathematics and Computer Science.